MattHowdy/task-fix/README.md

 - You need to set the ENV-s in the .env file, check out the .env-example
 - After installing the app (npm install) you can start it by running the "npm run start" command.
 The application will be opened on the localhost:3000.
-In this case the application is connected the deployed API (https://api-task-fix.herokuapp.com/) To connect it the local API you should run "npm run dev" + start the API locally as well.
+In this case, the application is connected to the deployed API (https://api-task-fix.herokuapp.com/) To connect it to the local API you should run "npm run dev" + start the API locally as well.

 The API may be found here: https://github.com/MattHowdy/api-task-fix